-7. 6.
-Principal adverse impacts - investment phase
+7. Principal adverse impacts - investment phase

-- 7.1 6.1-Having completed the diligence assessment as noted under section 56, the relevant investment professionalInvestment Professional is then required, when evaluating the merits of a proposed investment, to determine the extent to which the results of the diligence exercise should weigh on our investment decision, taking into account our environmental sustainability valuesvalue as articulated below. - 7.2 6.2 The FirmAIFM's policy is to allow the relevant investment professional Investment Professional to exercise their subjective judgment as to whether and how the results of the diligence process impact on the investment decision, as against the FirmAIFM's sustainability values:
+7.1 Having completed the diligence assessment as noted under section 6, the relevant Investment Professional is then required, when evaluating the merits of a proposed investment, to determine the extent to which the results of the diligence exercise should weigh on our investment decision, taking into account our environmental sustainability value as articulated below.

+7.2 The AIFM's policy is to allow the relevant Investment Professional to exercise their subjective judgment as to whether and how the results of the diligence process impact on the investment decision, as against the AIFM's environmental sustainability value:

-Environmental: We generally aspire to invest in investment positions which do relatively less adverse impact to environmental sustainability as compared to competitors in similarly sized and investment strategy/styled funds as measured by carbon emissions.
+We generally aspire to invest in investment positions which have relatively less adverse impact to environmental sustainability as compared to competitors in similar sized funds and with a similar investment strategy.